stylized-substance/spot-hinta/README.md

 - Data is read from database and visualized to end-user
 - Project runs on Vercel, new releases to this repository are automatically deployed
 - Sentry.io integration - errors and other messages are sent to external log service
+- Frontend styled with Tailwind CSS and daisyUI